KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_layout_and_buffer.md

 ## Descriptor set layout

 The next step is to define the UBO on the Rust side and to tell Vulkan about this descriptor in the vertex shader.
-First we add a few more imports and several type aliases:
+First we add a few more imports and a type alias:

 ```rust,noplaypen
 use cgmath::{point3, Deg};